-Volunteers simply give as much time as they can manage and join in activities including gardening, cleaning, painting, providing community information and safety education.
+Volunteers give as much time as they want.
+And there's something for all.
+From gardening and cleaning to providing community information and safety education.

-Community Rail Network is dedicated to supporting community-based groups and partnerships that connect their community with their railway and deliver social benefit.
+Community Rail Network supports the groups and partnerships who connect communities with their railways.

 The Severnside CRP is a Community Interest Company and covers all the lines radiating from Bristol.
 The main aspect of their work is ensuring that the 25, mainly unstaffed, local stations provide a safe and welcoming environment.

-Scenic Rail Britain is a new initiative to promote travel on the country’s most attractive branch lines as well as its lesser known gems through a bespoke website.
+Scenic Rail Britain's aim is to promote travel on the country’s most attractive branch lines, as well as some not so well-known gems.

-The project is run by Community Rail Network and the site is aimed at international visitors to Britain and local holidaymakers alike.
+The project is run by Community Rail Network and the site is aimed at international visitors as well as holidaymakers from Great Britain too.